5 PERFECT YOGA SEQUENCES TO TAKE YOU THROUGH SUMMER

 Wagner’s own Tatiana Armstrong is not only an incredibly talented graphic designer, she is also a RYT certified yoga instructor and working to get her Yoga Therapy license.
-To help you get through COVID-19 and it’s day-to-day nuances, Tatiana put together these five yoga sequences to help ease your tension and keep a limber body for summer.
+Tatiana put together these five yoga sequences to help ease your tension and keep a limber body for summer.
 These poses are also perfect pre or post-ski days.
 Inhale, exhale and enjoy!

 *Once completed, release the right hand and breath for 1-2 minutes through both nostrils.

 *Finishing with an exhale through the left nostril has been proven to calm the nervous system and therefore reduce the stress response.
 If you’re feeling lethargic, try ending on an inhale through the right nostril.